adafieno/open-khipu-repository/reports/phase0_reconnaissance_report.md

 ## Executive Summary

 The OKR database contains **619 khipus** with detailed structural, numeric, and color information encoded across 24 tables with over 280,000 records.
-The data is well-structured for hierarchical graph representation, with strong support for your proposed decipherment approach.
+The data is well-structured for hierarchical graph representation.

 ## Database Overview